 Originally published in October of 2018.

 My pork chops almost always come out dry and flavorless.
-I am definitely trying your method and recipe.
+I tried your method and recipe and we loved it.
 Thanks for sharing!

 Thanks Allison!
 They truly are moist, every single time!

 I’ll take a pork chop over beef any day!
-These look so tender.
+These were so tender and delicious.

 Thanks so much Leslie!!
 They really are!

-These pork chops look downright succulent!
+These pork chops were downright succulent!
 Thanks so much for sharing your moms recipe with us!

 Thanks Shashi!
 I appreciate it!